afatihyavasi/CountryQuiz/README.md

 ## Overview

 Asks questions about flags or capitals of random countries.
-Get countries with API and choose someone then generate random question about country.
+Get countries with API and choose someone then generate random questions about the country.

 ## Built With